cmb84scd/bank_tech_test/README.md

 - rubocop # to see that it is linted
 - irb
 ```
+I spent some time planning (see user stories and diagrams below), before starting to write any tests/code.
+My code is structured so that it is clear, simple and easy to change or add to.

 ### Requirements
 - You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)